 EDUC-W 210 Survey of Computer-Based Education (3 cr.)
-First course in the computer endorsement program.
-Explore issues of infusing technology into the K-12 curriculum.
-Increase range and depth of computer applications and peripherals.
-Participate in professional development activities.
-Learning assessed through computer-based assignments and teaching portfolio creation.
+First course in the computer education license program.
+Explore issues of infusing computing, computer science, and technology into the K-12 curriculum.
+Learning assessed through computer-based assignments, hands-on activities, and teaching portfolio creation.

-EDUC-W 220 Technical Issues in Computer-Based Education (3 cr.)
+EDUC-W 220 Technical Issues in Computer- Based Education (3 cr.)
 An examination of computer hardware and peripheral devices in classroom settings (e.g. networking, communications and hyper-media).
 Understanding of educational applications of a programming or authoring language.